 Similarly, we can define the lookup relationship between Sales and Product Details table using the Product ID column.
 Here the lookup column is defined for the Sales table (child table), with Product Details table which is the parent.

-Zoho Analytics auto identifies similar columns and provides suggestions for lookup while importing.
-The following presentation explains how this works.
+Zoho Analytics auto identifies similar columns and provides suggestions for lookup while importing data.
+The following section explains how this works.

 Once tables are related with each other using lookup columns, you can create the reports by selecting any of table with lookup relationship.
 Zoho Analytics will automatically join the data from these tables and generate the report, when you drag and drop columns from across tables.